FAQs: Joining your partner who’s on a New Zealand Work visa

-It doesn’t matter if you’ve done some research or none, you’ll find the answer you’re looking for in these questions:
+It doesn’t matter if you’ve done some research or none, you’ll find the answers you’re looking for right here:

 - How does INZ qualify a ‘partner’?